Using Essential Oils For ADHD Symptom Management

 Takeaway

-If you or someone in your family is living with ADHD, you might try using some essential oils under the guidance of your healthcare provider.
+If you or someone in your family is living with ADHD, you might be interested in exploring whether essential oils could be a helpful approach for managing symptoms.
 Commonly used essential oils can include lavender, vetiver, rosemary, frankincense, ylang-ylang, bergamot, eucalyptus, lemon, and cedarwood.
-However, essential oils and aromatherapy are not generally considered to be a cure for ADHD.
-They can be used in tandem with other treatments as a complement to medication and therapy.
+However, essential oils and aromatherapy are not a replacement for professional ADHD treatment, and more research is needed to understand how they may impact individuals with ADHD.
 Talking to a therapist via an online therapy platform can help you discover additional methods for ADHD symptom management.

 Gain a better understanding of ADHD